 If you rolled your ankle and wonder if you have sprained it or not, you should check in with the team at Complete Foot and Ankle.
-The specialists, Jacob Reinkraut, DPM, FACFAS; Michelle Suh, DPM, ABPM; and Suneel Basra, DPM, FACFAS, have dozens of years of experience successfully treating sprained ankles among them.
+The specialists, Jacob Reinkraut, DPM, FACFAS; Michelle Suh, DPM, ABPM; Danny Gomez, DPM; and Edward Costa, DPM have dozens of years of experience successfully treating sprained ankles among them.
 If you live in the Ridgewood or Garfield, New Jersey areas, contact the clinic for an appointment online or over the phone.

 When you roll or twist your ankle beyond its normal range of motion, you can sprain it.
 When you have a sprained ankle, that means you’ve stretched or torn the ligaments that stabilize your ankle.

 It’s always better to be safe than sorry.
 When in doubt, you should see one of the podiatrists at Complete Foot and Ankle.
 However, if you’re involved in any of the following circumstances, you shouldn’t hesitate to visit the office:

 The symptoms of a fracture are similar to that of a sprain, so it’s difficult to tell from outward appearance which injury you have.
 Because of that, it’s important to see a podiatrist either way.